77-co/apollo-link/README.md

-# apollo-spotify-auth
+# apollo-link
-An Express app for handling Apollo assistant's Spotify integration on the back end.
+An Express backend for the Apollo standalone voice assistant device and it's companion mobile app.

 # Documentation
 ## Endpoints